sjn/introducing-se/docs.md

 ***How*** questions are bet&shy;ter than *Why* & *What.*

 \
-*«If our methods aren't reliable, how can we be confident?»*
+*«If our methods aren't reliable, should we be this confident?»*

 [comment]: # (|||)